barryclark/jekyll-now/_posts/2014-10-15-creating-data-with-post.markdown

 ![Creating Data with POST](http://miriamtocino.github.io/images/posts/web-service-post.svg)

 _This article is part of a series about how to build a **web wervice for an iOS eLearning iPad app**.
-So far there have been articles on: [Symfony Web Service: Introduction](http://www.miriamtocino.com/articles/symfony-web-service-introduction/) and [Symfony Web Service: Retrieving Data with GET](http://www.miriamtocino.com/articles/symfony-web-service-retrieving-data-with-get/)._
+So far there have been articles on [Symfony Web Service: Introduction](http://www.miriamtocino.com/articles/symfony-web-service-introduction/) and [Retrieving Data with GET](http://www.miriamtocino.com/articles/retrieving-data-with-get/)._

 - - -